A novel Cosmic Filament catalogue from SDSS data: The filament catalogue

 \subsubsection{Distance from galaxies to filaments}

 The filament catalogues are built to trace the regions with a galaxy number overdensity.
 Consequently, there is a correlation between filaments and galaxies by construction.
 We use this correlation as a proxy to study the quality of the reconstruction and to quantify the differences between the two methods.
 We consider the distance from every galaxy to its closest filament.
-Galaxies are typically not located at the exact centre of the filaments, so this distance will have a dispersion around $0$.
-In general, the main causes for this dispersion are the following: \begin{enumerate}[nolistsep,label=\alph*)] \item physical width of the filament, \item error in the location of the centre of the filament, \item non-detection of actual filaments, so the galaxies in that filament will appear to be far from detected filaments. \end{enumerate}
+Galaxies are typically not located at the exact centre of the filaments, and so this distance will have a dispersion around zero.
+In general, the main causes for this dispersion are the following: \begin{enumerate*}[nolistsep,label=(\alph*)] \item distribution of matter and galaxies along the whole size of the filament, not exclusively on the central spine, \item error in the location of the centre of the filament, and \item non-detection of actual filaments, so the galaxies in that filament will appear to be far from detected filaments. \end{enumerate*}

 The second point can be approximated with the estimated uncertainty of the detections.
 The third point is not significant in the full catalogue, but could be relevant if one takes a small subset, such as a strong threshold in the uncertainty of the detection.
-In our analysis we consider the full catalogue.
+In our analysis, we consider the full catalogue.

 We compute the distance between galaxies and their closest filament for the two methods.
 A comparison of the median distance over redshift can be seen in \Cref{f:dists} both in degrees and proper distance.
-We choose to use the median as it is more robust in slices with lower amount of galaxies (especially at high and very low redshift).
+We choose to use the median as it is more robust in slices with a lower number of galaxies (especially at high and very low redshift).
 This distance is lower overall in Method B, partly due to the fact that it reports a higher number of filaments.

 Another way to analyse the distance between galaxies and filaments is to look at their distribution compared to that obtained from a random distribution of points.
 In this case, we partially mitigate the effect induced by having a larger number of filaments in method B, as it also decreases the overall distance from random points to filaments.
 The number of galaxies at a distance $r$ from a filament, with respect to the number of random points at the same distance, $\delta(r)=\frac{n_{gal}(r)}{n_{ran}(r)}$, can be seen in \Cref{f:ratio} for both catalogues.
 Both catalogues present a similar ratio, although Catalogue A produces a slightly higher peak at a very close distance to the filaments.